Hardlymoving writes about do-it-yourself automobile maintenance on various makes and models.

 Optional: Clean the Throttle Body Plate

 If the air box hose has been removed, before putting everything back together, you might consider cleaning off any carbon deposits that may have accumulated on the edges of the throttle body plate (or "butterfly") and the interior of the throttle body port.
-For cleaning, use carburetor spray solvent.
+For cleaning, use carburetor spray solvent .
 Work the plate open, and use a clean rag plus perhaps a used toothbrush to loosen the carbon.
 For a really thorough cleaning job, you can remove the throttle body from the intake manifold and clean it while it's off the car.
-This way you can clean the air ports leading into the throttle body using a thin nylon-bristle brush.
+This way you can clean the air ports leading into the throttle body using a thin nylon-bristle brush. like this one

 Test the Fuel Line for Leaks

 Turn the engine on for 30 seconds to allow the electric fuel pump to saturate the new fuel filter with fuel.
 Check for leaks.
 Then start the car, and with the engine running, check for leaks.

 I recommend using a "Top Tier" gasoline to prevent deposit buildup in your fuel injectors and intake values.
 Use a fuel injector/fuel system cleaner if you have any concerns about deposit buildup.